vkmcheung/vkmcheung.github.io/index.md

-# Welcome to my home page
+# Welcome to my homepage

 ---

 ## (Still under construction!!)

-Eventually you should be able to find the following:
+Eventually you will be able to find the following:
 - something [about me](about.md)
 - some [more things about me](personal.md) not related to work
 - some of my papers (ha!)